4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Active Learning Modules

-These new active learning sessions that accompany the Excellence in Palliative Care course are designed to challenge students to apply what they have learned by studying the Aquifer cases in a real-world scenario.
-Active learning sessions can be integrated into several clerkships, including, Surgery, Internal Medicine, Family Medicine, or an elective in palliative care.
+Active learning sessions that accompany the Palliative Care course are designed to challenge students to apply what they have learned by studying the Aquifer cases in a real-world scenario.
+Active learning sessions can be integrated into several clerkships, including Surgery, Internal Medicine, Family Medicine, or an elective in palliative care.
 These active learning sessions could be completed with inpatients or outpatients.

 Learn More